-At Homestead at Hamilton, we know how important it is to make memories with friends and relatives.
+At Homestead at Hamilton, located in Mercer County, we know how important it is to make memories with friends and relatives.
 We also know it’s essential to stay engaged when you need to stay inside, whether you’re staying home because of current events like the coronavirus or because you enjoy a more relaxed lifestyle.

 Anyone who lives at Homestead at Hamilton is sure to create lots of great memories that will fill a scrapbook.
 From our amenities and services to our programs and recreation, we help people achieve the retirement lifestyle they’ve earned.
 We offer scrapbooking and other activities for our residents, depending on their interests and what’s safe and healthy.
 If you have any questions, explore our senior living options or contact us for more information today!